jonlpersson/ed-latimore/site/_posts/2022-10-07-5-lessons-from-getting-punched-in-the-face.md

 Violence isn’t the answer.
 By the time you reach the point of physical escalation, it’s too late, and higher-order effects will create a scenario where the reaction to disrespect dramatically outweighs the original offense.

-People take revenge to get even.
+People don’t take revenge \*just\* to get even.
 They take it to get ahead and set you back.

 The best way to avoid this situation is to be incentivized to keep the peace.
-It starts with treating other people with respect, but people also need to know there are consequences to behaving disrespectfully.
+It starts with treating others with respect, but people also need to know there are consequences to behaving disrespectfully.
 Violence serves this purpose wonderfully well.

 You can always tell who’s never been in an environment where you could get punched in the face for talking recklessly to people.

-The&nbsp;*threat*&nbsp;of violence is the real solution to many problems of today.
+The *threat* of violence is the real solution to many problems of today.

 ## It eliminates passive-aggressive communication

-Passive-aggressive is for the weak.
+Passive-aggressive behavior is for the weak.
 The number of people who rely on it instead of standing up for themselves is embarrassing.

 Passive-aggressive communication tries to get the outcome of winning a confrontation without actually having a confrontation.
 Classic examples of passive aggression:

 * The person who disrespects and insults you until you finally say respond, retaliate, or escalate, and then they go, “I was just joking.
 Chill out.”<br><br>If you don’t have that joking relationship with a person or it’s over the line (you know if it is or not), check this behavior quickly—even if it means you’ll get punched in the face.
 * Then there’s the person who doesn’t directly use your name.
 “I can’t stand people who \[insert something you did\].”
 This is not internet “hit dog” syndrome.
 This is done in person or in an environment where you’re obviously the subject.<br><br>This person is trying to leave themselves plausible deniability.
 Fuck that.
 Make them own it—even if you get punched in the face.
 * Then there are people who seriously use sarcasm.<br><br>“Sarcasm” is defined as “the use of irony to mock or convey contempt.”
-“Irony” is defined as “the expression of one’s meaning by using language that normally signifies the opposite”<br><br>When you understand this, you see the coward’s plan.<br><br>By saying the opposite of what they really mean to mock, demean, or criticize you, they&nbsp;*feel*&nbsp;like they’re standing tough.<br><br>Until you really do.
+“Irony” is defined as “the expression of one’s meaning by using language that normally signifies the opposite.”<br><br>When you understand this, you see the coward’s plan.<br><br>By saying the opposite of what they really mean to mock, demean, or criticize you, they *feel* like they’re standing tough.<br><br>Until you really do.

-Then this type of person will try to convince you they were being sincere when their tone and body language said otherwise.
+Then, this type of person will try to convince you they were being sincere when their tone and body language said otherwise.

 Speak directly if you have a problem.

-Otherwise, you might run into someone who doesn’t mess around, and then you&nbsp;*really*&nbsp;have a problem.
+Otherwise, you might run into someone who doesn’t mess around, and then you *really* have a problem.

 ## Summary